viridia/quill_v1/README.md

 constructing reactive user interfaces, similar to frameworks like React and Solid, but built on a foundation of Bevy ECS state management.

 Currently in "proof of concept" phase.
+This means that nothing is set in stone yet.

 ## Getting started